 Renowned author and award-winning Opera Director Michael Williams did a spectacular job managing the opera’s staging.
 Creative Set and Costume Designer Michael Mitchell’s “atmospheric designs conjured up a hot and sultry Seville”.

 The large cast included the adorable, talented Erub Children’s Choir, magnificent soprano, mezzo, tenor, and baritone choruses, and a company of flamenco dancers who brilliantly performed the late Carolyn Holden’s choreography.
-The always remarkable Cape Town Philharmonic Orchestra led by renowned British conductor Tim Murray accompanied the scintillating operatic performance!
+The Cape Town Philharmonic Orchestra led by renowned British conductor, Tim Murray, accompanied the scintillating operatic performance!

 The cast performed exceptionally well.
 Mezzo-soprano Violina Anguelov – Carmen – and Canadian Tenor Luc Robert – Don José – gave bold, flawless performances clearly delighting a happy audience!

 Soprano Noluvuyiso Mpofu’s voice is hauntingly beautiful in the role of the complex and betrayed character Micaëla.
 William Berger’s rich baritone voice well-portrays Don José’s rival, the flamboyant bullfighter Escamillo!

 I enjoyed every moment during another evening of incredible Cape Town entertainment!